uzzielperez/diphoton-analysis/FakeRateAnalysis/README.md

 ### Full 2016/2017/2018 Closure Test Pipeline

 1.)
-Make Real and Fake (MC as truth and MC as fake), Templates
+Make Real and Fake (MC as truth and MC as fake), Templates 2.)
+Check if the templates make sense
+3.)
+Run RooFit Template Fitting

 To make templates